-The Amtrak station at Connersville is a brick shelter on the platform, constructed with funds raised by volunteers of the local Rotary Club.
-The original brick station building, still standing nearby, was built in 1914 for the Cincinnati, Hamilton and Dayton Railroad (CH&D) and is used to support freight train operations.
+Amtrak customers at Connersville use a brick shelter on the platform, constructed with funds raised by volunteers of the local Rotary Club.
+A brick railroad depot, still standing nearby, was built in 1914 for the Cincinnati, Hamilton and Dayton Railroad (CH&D) and is used by current owner CSX to support freight train operations.

 The portion of Indiana where Connersville lies was one of the areas the Native Americans we know as the “Mound Builders” lived.
-They are called such for the distinctive mounds they constructed roughly 5,000 years ago, as well as the many metal and pottery artifacts left behind in mounds across Indiana and Ohio.
-However, by the time European-descended Americans reached this forested land, the nomadic Miami, Shawnee and Potawatomi inhabited the area.
+They are noted for the distinctive mounds they constructed roughly 5,000 years ago, as well as the many metal and pottery artifacts left behind in mounds across Indiana and Ohio.
+However, by the time European-Americans reached this forested land, the nomadic Miami, Shawnee and Potawatomi peoples inhabited the area.

-John and William Conner, their wives and a group of Delaware Indians, moved from their family farm near Detroit to the bluffs on the western side of the fork of the Whitewater River in 1808.
+John and William Conner, their wives and a group of Delaware Indians, moved from their family farm near Detroit, Michigan, to the bluffs on the western side of the fork of the Whitewater River in 1808.
 John Conner worked as a fur trader, a lucrative employment at that time.
-In 1813 he was able to plat a small village which became Connersville.
-He later served in the Indiana state senate.
+In 1813 he was able to plat a small village that became Connersville.
+He later served in the Indiana State Senate.